Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 In several cases our research showed that although companies had only recently appointed their chair, they had already reached the 9-year point since the tenure period begins from the date of appointment to the board.
 A notable example is Crest Nicholson Holdings plc, whose chair Stephen Stone was appointed to the board in January 1999 yet was appointed as chair in March 2018.
 It will be interesting to note how companies in this position respond to the code changes next season, although it should be noted that the nine-year period ‘can be extended for a limited time, particularly in those cases where the chair was an existing non-executive director on appointment’.

-Our research determined that disclosure in relation to chair tenure had been made when one of the following statements
+Our research determined that disclosure in relation to chair tenure had been made when one of the following statements was included in the annual report:

 Market Tracker is a unique service for corporate lawyers housed within Lexis®PSL Corporate.
 It features a powerful transaction data analysis tool for accessing, analysing and comparing the specific features of corporate transactions, with a comprehensive and searchable library of deal documentation across 14 different deal types.
 The Market Tracker product also includes news and analysis of key corporate deals and activity and in-depth analysis of recent trends in corporate transactions.